Ahmad Al-Jaber Al-Sabah: Biography

 Ahmad was the son of Jaber II Al-Sabah, who was the eighth ruler of the Sheikhdom of Kuwait between 1915 and 1917.
 He succeeded his uncle Salem Al-Sabah, the ninth ruler of the Sheikhdom of Kuwait, in February 1921.

 Ahmad was the lead cavalry commander, founder of the military of Kuwait and the Directorate of Public Security Force.
 Ahmad tasked his defense cavalry and infantry to Sheikh Ali Salem Al-Mubarak Al-Sabah in the early 1920s and transferred the command of defense cavalry and infantry to Sheikh Abdullah Jaber Al-Abdullah II Al-Sabah following the 1928 Battle of Al-Regeai.

 In 1936, the Palestinian authorities asked for financial aid from Ahmad Al Jaber, but he refused the demand due to treaty relations that did not permit any dealings with countries apart from Britain.
 Due to this prevailing condition, Kuwaiti royals and other leading figures were barred from financially assisting the Palestinians.
 Regardless of these orders, many defied them and in July 1936 200 Iraqi dinars were collected to be sent to Palestine.
 Later that year in October 1936, leading merchant families in Kuwait formed a seven-man committee to aide the Palestinians and called for a public meeting.
-The intent was to raise awareness for the ongoing strike in Palestine and to gather funds for support.
-Al-Sabah, unable to stop this discreetly left town on a hunting trip.
+The intent was to raise awareness for the ongoing revolution in Palestine and to gather funds for support.
+Al-Sabah was unable to stop this and discreetly left town on a hunting trip.

 During his last period of his reign he was the minister of finance from 1940 to 1950.